Dollar gains on Asia's virus worry; cryptocurrencies slide on Musk tweet

-Bitcoin skidded to a three-month low after Tesla Inc (TSLA.O) boss Elon Musk suggested at the weekend that the car maker is considering selling or may have already sold some of its holdings in the cryptocurrency. read more
+Bitcoin skidded to a three-month low after Tesla Inc boss Elon Musk suggested at the weekend that the car maker is considering selling or may have already sold some of its holdings in the cryptocurrency.

 A dollar bounce that followed higher-than-expected inflation data last week has also faded as traders figure the U.S. Federal Reserve will keep rates low.